spynetS/RapidElements/README.md

 ```

 **This will only work on a server.
 It will embed the components indide the div conting the `include-html` attribute and then compile the components**
+This also enables the creation of public component librarys.
 ## How it works
 RapidElements is just replacing the outerHTML with the component definitions by saving all component definitions (the elements containg component-name).
 And then everytime we comeacross a element with that tagname replaces the outerHTML with the definition and replacing the props